 - ag.
-Detached and Semi-Detached buildings are generally 2 to 3 storeys in height and contain 1 to 2 dwelling units. - ah.
-Front yard setbacks for detached and semidetached buildings should align with the prevailing setback of existing buildings in the streetscape.
-In the absence of a prevailing setback, front yard setbacks should range from 4.5 to 7.0 metres. - ai.
-Rear yard setbacks to primary buildings should be a minimum of 7.5 metres from the rear property line.
-Rear garage accessory buildings may be located at zero setback from the rear property line where a laneway exists adjacent to the rear of the property.
+Detached and Semi-Detached buildings are aj.
+Side yard setbacks for lot widths 10.0 metres generally 2 to 3 storeys in height and contain or wider should be a minimum of 1.2 metres 1 to 2 dwelling units. on both sides. - ah.
+Front yard setbacks for detached and semiak.
+Side yard setbacks for lot widths less than detached buildings should align with the 10.0 metres should be a minimum of 1.2 prevailing setback of existing buildings in the metres on one side and may be reduced to streetscape.
+In the absence of a prevailing 0.6 metres on the other side. setback, front yard setbacks should range from 4.5 to 7.0 metres.
+Townhouse Guidelines: - ai.
+Rear yard setbacks to primary buildings al. Townhouses are generally between 2 and should be a minimum of 7.5 metres from the 4 storeys in height and provide direct rear property line.
+Rear garage accessory unit access from the exterior without buildings may be located at zero setback interior corridors.
+In the case of stacked from the rear property line where a laneway townhouses, an interior stair provides direct exists adjacent to the rear of the property. access from the grade-level entrance to the upper-floor unit.